Gaziantepspor: History

 Gaziantepspor finished its first season by playing friendly matches.
 The red–blacks started to play in the Turkish League in 1970–71 season through a decree executed in 1970 which allowed city teams play directly in the third division.
 In their first season of professional football, Gaziantepspor finished third in the 3.Lig, Yeşil Grup (Green Group).

 The club finished second in the 2.Lig in 1974–75, barely missing promotion by three points.
 Gaziantepspor were promoted to the top-flight after the 1978–79 season.
 The club managed to stay afloat in their first season in the 1.Lig, finishing one point above the relegation zone.
-The club was relegated in 1983, but earned promotion back to the top-flight in 1990, where they have competed since.
-The club had the best position in the top-flight as 3rd in the 1999–2000 and 2000–01 seasons.
+The club was relegated in 1983, but earned promotion back to the top-flight in 1990, where they competed until 2017.
+The club had a best position in the top-flight of 3rd in the 1999–2000 and 2000–01 seasons.
 In the 2016–17 season, Gaziantepspor was relegated from the Super Lig.
 In the 2017–18 season, they were relegated from the 1.Lig.

-Gaziantepspor, who competed in Group White of 2018–19 TFF Second League, announced that they withdrew from the league in January 2019 after receiving -36 points.
-They announced that they will resume the fight in the Turkish Regional Amateur League in the 2019–20 season.
-In 2019, FIFA issued a 21-point deletion penalty to red-blacks for debt to their former players.
+Gaziantepspor, who competed in Group White of 2018–19 TFF Second League, announced that they withdrew from the league in January 2019 after receiving a 36 points deduction.
+They announced that they would resume the fight in the Turkish Regional Amateur League in the 2019–20 season.
+In 2019, FIFA issued a 21-point deduction penalty to red-blacks for debt to their former players.
 However, since the creditors of the former players were not paid in the 2019–20 season, the club withdrew in the Amateur League with -15 points and finished the league in the last place and went bankrupt and closed its activities.

 Crest and colours

 The club colours are red and black.
 The colours were chosen as a dedication to the martyrs who gave up their lives to defend Gaziantep; black for the martyrs, and red for the martyrs blood.

-Gaziantepspor’s crest represents the city's landmarks and was designed under the guidance of ex-chairman Celal Doğan.
+Gaziantepspor's crest represents the city's landmarks and was designed under the guidance of ex-chairman Celal Doğan.
 Gaziantep castle is symbolized by the outline of the logo.
 Above the Gaziantep banner lies the martyr's memorial, the checkered background represents the cities treat to the world, the famous dessert ‘Baklava’.
 In the foreground is a şahin (hawk/falcon in Turkish) which is the club's nickname as well as the name of one of the city's heroes Şahin Bey.

 Stadium

-Gaziantepspor play their home matches at Gaziantep Kamil Ocak Stadium.
+Gaziantepspor played their home matches at Gaziantep Kamil Ocak Stadium.
 The stadium is named after former politician Kamil Ocak (1914–69), who was a member of parliament and a minister of state responsible for sports between 1965 and 1969; he helped build sporting facilities in Gaziantep.
 The stadium was opened in 1974 and it currently seats 16,981 spectators.
 The field is covered with grass, and the stadium also has floodlights.